 This BLT Breakfast Sandwich is a delicious update to a breakfast staple!
 An over easy egg is joined by the classic BLT trifecta of bacon, lettuce, and a juicy tomato slice, topped with avocado, and piled high on a toasted bagel thin.
 This packed breakfast sandwich is easy to make, and works well for any meal of the day.

-I’ll say it – I need to redact a statement I made a year ago on this blog.
-It was in this (delicious) BBQ pulled pork egg scramble post that I alleged that I was not a lover of runny eggs.
+I need to redact a statement I made a year ago on this blog.
+It was in this (delicious) BBQ pulled pork breakfast bowl post that I alleged that I was not a lover of runny eggs.
 In fact I said I had an irrational fear of them and had never so much as tried them.
 How's that for being an adventurous eater?

 Well guess what?
 I love runny eggs.
 Don't know what I was thinking.

 I wish I could say I woke up one morning feeling brave and amped up to squash my food fear, but that wasn't the case at all.
 Our favorite farmer's market has a bunch of pop-up locations from food trucks that offer food from cuisines all over.
 It's a really solid selection, so I usually walk back and forth a few times trying to make up my mind where to order from.

 I had my heart set on a rice bowl that was jam-packed with goodies and topped with a fried egg.
-The duo working behind the counter was so lovely and totally would scramble the egg per my request.
-As I was waiting I noticed how freaking busy this place was, but how warm and friendly and efficient these two were while they totally handled everything from taking orders, fetching ingredients, cooking, and delivering the food.
-Talent!
+The duo working behind the counter was so lovely amid the throngs of hungry people and said scrambling the egg would be NDB at all.

 Since then I've eaten eggs with runny yolks alongside hash browns and as a truly indulgent-tasting topping to a burger, but eating them in a breakfast sandwich (this BLT breakfast sandwich) may have muscled its way into my top spot.

-I know I’ve titled this post “BLT Breakfast Sandwich”, but Brian and I both agreed these will be added into our dinner rotation.
+I know the title of this post calls but my husband and I both agreed we like these more in our dinner rotation.
 They work as a weeknight meal because they don't take very long to make, and hello?
 Breakfast for dinner is one of my very favorite things.

 - 1 tomato slice